Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] to package your software so that it can become available through the Github marketplace
 - [ ] to create workflows and automate the process of generating software

+#### Q137 You're looking at a repository page and click a folder name to open it.
+You have code search on, so you land in the code view.
+What is the quickest way to find a file on a path in your repo?

+- [x] Press the slash(/) key and then the T key.
+- [ ] Go to advanced search.
+- [ ] From the search menu, select Path.
+- [ ] Press the T key.